 EBMUD maintains 4,200 miles of water pipelines in order to deliver high-quality water to 1.4 million people around the clock.

-Between summer 2017 and summer 2018, an EBMUD contractor will be replacing 88-year-old water pipelines beneath Grand Avenue to improve water service and reliability in your neighborhood.
+Between summer 2017 and fall 2018, an EBMUD contractor will be replacing 88-year-old water pipelines beneath Grand Avenue to improve water service and reliability in your neighborhood.
 The pipeline replacement work will take place on Grand Avenue between Arroyo Avenue and Oakland Avenue, and on portions of Arroyo Avenue and Lower Grand Avenue.

 EBMUD will use signs and news alerts to help detour traffic during construction.